-Have you ever heard the advice to plant beans when apple trees are in bloom or sow peas when daffodils are in flower?
+Have you ever heard the advice to plant beans when apple trees bloom or sow peas when daffodils flower?
 These bits of old-fashioned garden advice do have some wisdom in them but will they really help us time our seeds right?
 Let’s have a look at these sayings and see if they work.

 If you have an interest in the relationship between plants and animals through seasonal changes, have a look at this article on phenology.
 There are some great videos there too.

 There are lots of these sayings online and in garden books.
 Many of them have romantic or nostalgic associations to previous generations of gardeners who had little to rely on for tips beyond their own observations.

 - Plant potatoes when dandelions bloom.

 - Plant peas in spring when the daffodils or forsythia bloom.

 - Plant bush beans when the apple trees bloom.

 - Plant pole beans and cucumbers when apple blooms finish.

 - Plant cold crops including beets, carrots, spinach, and lettuce when lilacs first leaf.